zeekay/polar/README.md

 import { DataModel } from "./_generated/dataModel";

 export const polar = new Polar(components.polar, {
-  // Optional: Configure static keys for referencing your products.
-  // Alternatively you can use the `listAllProducts` function to get
-  // the product data and sort it out in your UI however you like
-  // (eg., by price, name, recurrence, etc.).
-  // Map your product keys to Polar product IDs (you can also use env vars for this)
-  // Replace these with whatever your products are (eg., "pro", "pro_monthly", whatever you want)
-  products: {
-    premiumMonthly: "product_id_from_polar",
-    premiumYearly: "product_id_from_polar",
-    premiumPlusMonthly: "product_id_from_polar",
-    premiumPlusYearly: "product_id_from_polar",
-  },
-  // Provide a function the component can use to get the current user's ID and email
+  // Required: provide a function the component can use to get the current user's ID and
+  // email - this will be used for retrieving the correct subscription data for the
+  // current user.
+The function should return an object with `userId` and `email`
+  // properties.
   getUserInfo: async (ctx) => {
     const user = await ctx.runQuery(api.example.getCurrentUser);
     return {